 A many of you have guessed, Mr Max is the most spoiled dog in America.
 And this last weekend left little doubt in my mind that this is a fact!

-Soooooo with all this in mind, Hubby went out and got a stroller for Mr Max.
+Soooooo with all this in mind, Hubby went out and got a stroller for Mr. Max.
 He ended up getting one that is a kid’s stroller (flat and “just right” sized), and I put one of his beds in the bottom for comfort.
 We need an umbrella clamp as there isn’t a cover.
 It makes it nice and open, but I am sure that on a hot and sunny day it would get uncomfortable without shade.
-Pet Smart has a bunch of doggie strollers, and I think this one is a good candidate for Florida.
+Pet Smart has a bunch of doggie strollers and we bought a covered one with a screen for Florida.

 Now as you may have suspected, a doggie stroller resulted in a lot of pointing, laughing, and “ohhhhh how cuuuuuute”s.
 But, we were also not the only ones there with a dog stroller.
 There were several other dogs there that had one.
 There was also the cutest Yorkie that was in a pouch being carried by his owner (omg this dog was adorable… we were so ready to trade Max in!).